 Woman's Ceremonial Sarong

-Warp ikat, three panels stitched together and sewn as a tube, commercial cotton, natural dyes.
-Made by Emerensiana Seuk in Malaka, Timor, 2019.
+Warp ikat, Three panels stitched together and sewn as a tube, commercial cotton, natural dyes.
+Ikat Tied, dyed, woven by Tobo Mehe in Kupang, Timor, 2019.

 Enquiries to firstname.lastname@example.org, please state the name of the textile.